alexHoggett/js-course-apps/Mapty/README.md

 # Overview
-Mapty is a web application written with JS, HTML & CSS that allows users to add recent workouts (either running or cycling) to an interactive world map.
-To make it easier to geolocate previous excercises, and also to have some fun working with a new API.
+Mapty is a web application written with JS, HTML & CSS that allows users to add recent workouts (either running or cycling) to an interactive world map, to make it easier to geolocate previous excercises.
+For this i learned a lot about more advanced DOM manipulation, but mainly i was learning a new API for the map itself, furthering ability to efficently read and learn from documentation.